Graduate School

 Diploma Application

-Graduate students wishing a printed diploma must complete a Diploma Application form.
+All graduate students must complete a Diploma Application form.
 This form should be submitted prior to taking the final examination, indicating the term the student intends to graduate.
 Participation in Commencement ceremonies requires earlier submission of this form.

 Institutional Review Board Approval of Human Subjects Research